-Ergo, in this section we shall from time-to-time post inventions—and in order to demonstrate the validity of the principles of Synergy hereby expounded.
+Ergo, in this section, we shall from time-to-time post inventions—and in order to demonstrate the validity of the principles of Synergy hereby expounded.

-Our first invention is the Hologram Mirror; and when we sent the specification of this invention to the UK Patent Office—the examiner called us up saying:
+Our first invention is the Hologram Mirror, and when we sent the specification of this invention to the UK Patent Office—the examiner called us up saying:

 “Am I speaking to the inventor of the Hologram Mirror—because your invention is so incredible.. and has created quite a commotion within the Optics Section of the Patent Office.. it took us quite some time to believe that the incredible results achieved by this invention are even possible!”

-Subsequently, we have been granted a Patent for our ”Hologram Mirror”, being a new type of mirror for use in cosmetic and medical applications.
+Subsequently, we have been granted a Patent for our ”Hologram Mirror”, a new type of mirror for use in cosmetic and medical applications.

-A plane mirror forms a rather cluttered image of the observer (perceptually) which must compete with images of all those objects which happen to be within the field of view.
-Additionally plane mirror images are not truly ‘life-like’; being hidden and somewhat inaccessible as they are behind a glass screen.
+A plane mirror forms a rather cluttered image of the observer (perceptually) that must compete with images of all those objects that happen to be within the field of view.
+Additionally, plane mirror images are not truly life-like; they are hidden and somewhat inaccessible behind a glass screen.

-We can see that the mirrors labelled 2 and 3 form an upside-down image of a subject (1) at 4, whereupon a (partially transparent) mirror labelled as 5 re-images this intermediate image into an upright, life-sized reflection of a person (7) that is seen “floating” in space at a short distance in-front of the person (1).
+We can see that the mirrors labelled 2 and 3 form an upside-down image of a subject (1) at 4, whereupon a (partially transparent) mirror labelled as 5 re-images this intermediate image into an upright, life-sized reflection of a person (7) that is seen “floating” in space at a short distance in front of the person (1).